 3. Prepare the desired tested low-acid preserving recipe.

-4. Use a Jar Lifter to remove the pre-heated jar.
+4. Use a Jar Lifter (found in our Fresh Preserving Starter Kit) to remove the pre-heated jar.
 Fill jar one at a time with prepared food using a Jar Funnel, leaving headspace recommended in the recipe.
 Remove air bubbles, if stated in the recipe, by sliding the Bubble Remover & Headspace Tool or rubber spatula between the jar and food to release trapped air.
 Repeat around jar 2-3 times.

 9. Inspect lids for seals.
 There should be no flex when the center is pressed.
 Remove the bands and attempt to lift lids off with your fingertips.
 Properly sealed lids will remain attached.
 If a lid fails to seal within 24 hours, immediately refrigerate the product.
 Clean canning jars and lids, label and store in a cool, dry, dark place for up 18 months when using SureTight Lids according to our instructions for Food Preservation.

-TIP: After many years of research, it was determined that preheating Ball® lids is no longer necessary.
-The sealing compound used for our home canning lids performs equally well at room temperature as it does pre-heated in simmering water (180° F).
+TIP: Preheating Ball® lids is not advised.
+The sealing compound used for our home canning lids performs better at room temperature than it does pre-heated in simmering water (180°F).
 Simply wash lids in hot, soapy water, dry, and set aside until needed.
+Preheating can lead to less vacuum being achieved during water bath canning, and to buckle failures during pressure canning.